orrholly/mHealth-Team-Manual/README.md

 So ask questions!
 Fail fast and often!
 And teach your teammates when you can!

 In the spirit of collaboration and innovation, we have borrowed a project management method/framework that started in Silicon Valley, but has also become popular in organizations outside the tech sector: Agile/Scrum.
 It's how we run meetings and organize our team.
 You will learn by osmosis (don't sweat it)!
-But, if you would like to learn more (by reading)... click [here](Agile, Scrum (and Jira).md).
+But, if you would like to learn more (by reading)...[ go here](Agile, Scrum (and Jira).md).

 ##<img src="/Images/unicorn.jpg" width="150">  Your First Month: Rainbows and Unicorns